Multiple generalized cluster structures on $D(\text{GL}_n)$: Description of and

-\paragraph{The quiver for $\Gamma_1^r = \Gamma_1^c = \emptyset$.} We first describe the initial quiver from~\cite{double} for the standard generalized cluster structure on $D(\GL_n)$.
-Below one can find pictures of the neighborhoods of all variables in the quiver.
-A couple of remarks beforehand: \begin{itemize} \item The circled vertices are mutable, the square vertices are frozen; \item Since $c_1,\ldots,c_{n-1}$ are isolated, they are not shown on the resulting quiver; \item For $k=2$, the vertices $\varphi_{1k}$ and $\varphi_{k-1,2}$ coincide; hence, the pictures provided below suggest that there are two edges pointing from $\varphi_{21}$ to $\varphi_{12}$. \end{itemize}
+Below one can find pictures of the neighborhoods of all variables in the initial quiver in the case of the trivial BD pair.
+A few of remarks beforehand: \begin{itemize} \item The circled vertices are mutable (in the sense of ordinary exchange relations~\eqref{eq:ordexchrel}), the square vertices are frozen, the rounded square vertices may or may not be mutable depending on the indices and the hexagon vertex is a mutable vertex with a generalized mutation relation (see equations~\eqref{eq:exchr} and~\eqref{eq:phiexch11}); \item Since $c_1,\ldots,c_{n-1}$ are isolated variables, they are not shown on the resulting quiver; \item For $k=2$ and $n > 3$, the vertices $\varphi_{1k}$ and $\varphi_{k-1,2}$ coincide; hence, the pictures provided below suggest that there are two edges pointing from $\varphi_{21}$ to $\varphi_{12}$ (however, there is only one arrow in $n = 3$). \end{itemize}